pchiorean/Indentz/docs/README.md

   - **`@includepath`** `reference/path/` – sets a reference path for subsequent **`@include`** directives with relative paths; it may be absolute or relative (if relative, it's always to the data file folder);
   - **`@include`** `path/to/another.tsv` – includes another TSV file at this position; the path may be absolute or relative (if relative and a `reference/path/` was not already defined, it also defaults to the data file folder);
   - **`@defaults`** – includes the default data file.

+**Visible area:** You will come across the term _visible area_ several times.
+This is a stroked frame that I use to mark the visible part of a layout for the client, and several scripts take it into account for certain actions.
+It can be created manually (just rename it **\<visible area\>**), or can be automatically generated from the document name (or page margins); more details below.

 **Libs:** Many scripts use dynamically linked functions from **`lib/`**, which means that the folder structure should be preserved after downloading the repository.
 If you download the [latest release](https://github.com/pchiorean/Indentz/releases), which is statically linked, you can use any script stand-alone[^1].